jofmi/agentpy/docs/overview.rst

 An experiment with multiple iterations, scenarios, and parameters is performed as follows::

-    settings = {'iterations':10, 'scenarios':('sc1','sc2')}
-    experiment = ap.exp(my_model, sample, *settings)
+    experiment = ap.Experiment(my_model, sample,
+                               scenarios=('sc1','sc2'),
+                               iterations=10, )

     results = experiment.run()

 Output and Analysis
 ###################

-Both :class:`Model` and :class:`Experiment` can be used to run a simulation, which will yield a :class:`data_dict` with output data.
-The output can contain various categories of data:
+Both :class:`Model` and :class:`Experiment` can be used to run a simulation, which will yield a :class:`DataDict` with output data.
+The output can contain the following categories of data:

 - ``log`` holds meta-data about the model and simulation performance.
 - ``parameters`` holds the parameter values that have been used for this simulation.